RafqaHaddad1/DesignPatterns/README.md

 ### D. Mediator

 ---------------------------------------
-Certainly!
 The **Mediator Design Pattern** is a behavioral pattern that defines an object—the mediator—to centralize communication between various components or objects in a system.
 By preventing direct interactions between components and having them communicate through the mediator, this pattern promotes loose coupling, better maintainability, and flexibility in system architecture¹.

 Here's a summary of the Mediator pattern: